 To provide clinical trial stakeholders, trialists and regulators with a generalisable framework encompassing methods, workflows and evidence-tools to improve the level of evidence in regulatory decision making in rare diseases.
 Biostatistics is Work Package lead, focusing on integrating the novel methodologies into a credibility framework to guide regulatory use of advanced modelling solutions.
 A key asset in the project is the large amount of clinical trial and modelling data that will be shared by pharmaceutical companies, as well as real world data from French rare disease registries.

-Kit Roes, Joanna in ‘t Hout, Steven Teerenstra, Elena G Lara
+Kit Roes, Joanna in ‘t Hout, Steven Teerenstra, Laurens Sluijterman, Elena G Lara